Chalk home page

 An optional mapping from SQL column to Chalk feature.
 For example, with SELECT name AS arbitrary_column_name, we can map the arbitrary_column_name to a Chalk feature belonging to the namespace described by the resolves field with the mappingarbitrary_column_name: chalk_feature_name.

-Chalk also supports SQL file streaming resolvers:
+Chalk supports streaming with SQL file resolvers:

 get_store_features.chalk.sql